-Mark of the Wolfman is a 1968 3-D Spanish-West German supernatural horror feature film directed by Enrique López Eguiluz from a screenplay by Jacinto Molina [aka Paul Naschy].
+Mark of the Wolfman is a 1968 Spanish-West German supernatural horror film directed by Enrique López Eguiluz from a screenplay by Jacinto Molina [aka Paul Naschy].
 The latter stars, alongside Dyanik Zurakowska, Rossana Yanni and Manuel Manzaneque.

 The movie – original title: La marca del Hombre Lobo – is the first in a long series about the werewolf Count Waldemar Daninsky, played by Paul Naschy.

-In the United States, the film was retitled Frankenstein’s Bloody Terror by Sam Sherman solely to satisfy the distributors’ need for a second “Frankenstein film” to pad out a planned double feature release by Independent-International.
+In the United States, the 3-D film was retitled Frankenstein’s Bloody Terror by Sam Sherman solely to satisfy the distributors’ need for a second “Frankenstein film” to pad out a planned double feature release by Independent-International.
 To justify this odd choice of title, a specially created animated opening sequence explains that a branch of the Frankenstein family became cursed with lycanthropy and took the name Wolfstein.

 “Sometimes confusing, and at times showing its low budget, the film is nonetheless a colorful, comic book-styled slice of gothic cinema that’s quite entertaining and well shot in widescreen, with some truly striking lighting, putting most modern horror films to shame in terms of appearance.”
 DVD Drive-In